 Each of them had made a negative contribution, they couldn’t remember who had actually said what.
-It did In fairness, raise the question, “what the hell were they doing there at all?”
+It did In fairness, raise the question, “what the hell were they doing here at all?”

 So the three of them became quite close.

-Naturally Roger felt he had a license to say such things to Janice, because they had “done it.”
+Naturally, Roger felt he had a license to say such things to Janice because they had “done it.”
 A misconception carried by many men, apparently.
 He was not quite so brave with Sarah though, who apart from being a bit of a feminist, was also a very capable martial arts combatant.
-Roger didn’t want to beaten up by a girl.
+Roger didn’t want to get beaten up by a girl.
 Especially not Sarah.

 “Now come ooo'n,” Janice was looking distinctly crestfallen.
 Her map reading was actually very good, but she had to admit something was very wrong here.

 Roger took the map from Janice and turned it over to the side where the county and the region were clearly marked.
 It was the correct map.
 It was also ordnance survey, which meant that with the skill Janice had, along with a compass she could put them within just a few feet of where they stood.
 Usually.

 “It's the right map,” said Roger, to no one in particular.
 “Is it possible we have drifted off a tad?” he asked them.
 “After all, the land here does look pretty samey, whichever direction you look.”